 I believe that as a collective consciousness (humanity in general, on Earth, at this time; the species as a whole) moves and evolves and integrates sensemaking incrementally with these minor or major disruptions to that which came before.
 Every day we can observe or learn of something, once considered impossible, proven to be nothing of the sort.
 For that matter, I think we ascribe far too many challenges to established parameters of reality as “impossible” in general; it is much more likely a matter of probabilities, and having the audacity to push beyond egoic, archaic or academic laws and restrictions.
 A truly scientific method is useful and of greater service to us all if liberated from the constraints of fiscal or political bias and wilful ignorance.

 All of this is to suggest that life is, might be, and would be so much more than most of us accept it to be.
-There are no ordinary moments, for even in the rudimentary and plain is a vast field of organizable energy, from the cosmic to the sub-atomic, holding it all together, allowing our senses to take it in and use it, or not — to give it meaning, or not.
+There are no ordinary moments, for even in the rudimentary and plain is a vast field of organizable energy, from the cosmic to the subatomic, holding it all together, allowing our senses to take it in and use it, or not — to give it meaning, or not.

-If your life feels a little stagnant, empty or irrelevant, if the world around you deserves little more than irreverence and apathy, it’d be a very good time to drill down to the core of who and what you are.
+If your life feels a little stagnant, empty or irrelevant, if the world around you deserves little more than irreverence and apathy, it’d be an excellent time to drill down to the core of who and what you are.
 Let loose the repetitive, unchanging worries and concerns — set them aside for a time at the very least.
 That thought stream will always be waiting for you should you choose to return.
 You may discover the omniscient why, and with it, perhaps, the why not.